On efficiently solvable cases of Quantum k-SAT: Introduction

-In terms of classical $k$-SAT, as mentioned above, in stark contrast to $k$-QSAT, solutions to $k$-SAT instances with an SDR can be trivially computed.
+Finally, in terms of classical $k$-SAT, in stark contrast to $k$-QSAT, solutions to $k$-SAT instances with an SDR can be efficiently computed.
 As for parameterized complexity, classically it is a well-established field of study (see, e.g.,~\cite{Downey:2012:PC:2464827} for an overview).
 The parameterized complexity of SAT and $\#$SAT, in particular, has been studied by a number of works, such as~\cite{Szeider2004,FISCHER2008511,SAMER201050,Ganian:2013:BAS:2594865.2594870,Saether:2015:SSM:2910557.2910559,Paulusma:2016:MCC:2989743.2989766,Gaspers2016OnSP}, which consider a variety of parameterizations including based on tree-width, modular tree-width, branch-width, clique-width, rank-width, and incidence graphs which are interval bipartite graphs.
-Regarding parameterized complexity of \emph{Quantum} SAT, as far as we are aware, our work is the first to initiate a ``formal'' study of the subject; however, we should be clear that existing works in Quantum Hamiltonian Complexity~\cite{O11,GHLS14} have long implicitly used ``parameterized'' ideas (e.g. in tensor network contraction, the bond dimension can be viewed as a parameter constraining the complexity of the contraction).
+Regarding parameterized complexity of \emph{Quantum} SAT, as far as we are aware, our work is the first to initiate a ``formal'' study of the subject.
+However, we should be clear that existing works in Quantum Hamiltonian Complexity~\cite{O11,GHLS14} have long implicitly used ``parameterized'' ideas.
+For example, Markov and Shi~\cite{MS08} give a classical simulation algorithm for quantum circuits whose runtime scales polynomially in the size of the circuit, but exponentially in its treewidth.
+Their algorithm is based on \emph{tensor networks} (e.g.~\cite{RTPCTSL20}), whose bond dimension can be viewed as a parameter constraining the complexity of the contraction.
+In particular, 1d tensor networks whose bond dimension is at most polynomial in the length of the chain can be contracted efficiently (a fact used, for example, in the polynomial time algorithm of Landau, Vidick and Vazirani~\cite{LVV13} for solving the 1D gapped Local Hamiltonian~\cite{KSV02} problem).
+This is in stark contrast to 2D tensor networks (often denoted PEPS, for Projected Entangled Pair States), which are $\#$P-hard to contract even for constant bond dimension~\cite{SWVC07}.